lauk20/APCSFinalProject/README.md

 2. En Passant is also supported.

 ## Development Log
+### 6/1/21
+**Kenny Lau:** Finished the timed mode that uses the timers I created today.
+Pausing is also now a feature that works with the timed mode and timers.
+These come with their corresponding buttons in the menu.

 ### 5/31/21
 **Kenny Lau:** Started the menu design and created a working reset board button, which resets the board.